kevin082001/kevin082001/README.md

 # 💫 About Me:
-Currently working on my own football manager simulator<br>Currently learning Japanese
+Currently working on my first "big" hobby project, a Football Manager Simulator written in Java<br>

 # 💻 Tech Stack: